emmaerre/FinalProject2025/methodology.md

 The results showed that "tromba" and "violino" were both present, but "trombone" returned no matches, indicating a potential gap in the knowledge graph.

-To confirm this absence, we executed a focused query that searched only for the term trombone in the same class:
+To confirm this absence, we executed a focused query that searched only for the term "trombone" in the same class:

 <img src="./assets/images/img3.png" alt="img3">